Industrial Ventilation - 3. Ducts

 - Damaged or missing gaskets.

-- Visible dust on equipment connected to ventilation system.
+- Visible dust on equipment connected to the ventilation system.

 - Opened blast gates or other openings.

-Document any of the above problem(s) and possible causes from your walk around the system.
+Document any of the above problem(s) and possible causes.
 Bring these problems to the attention of the building maintenance staff, your supervisor, or a ventilation expert if possible.